diyaj1210/AI-Assisted-Chatbot/README.md

 This project is intended as a starting point for AI + SQL chatbot integration.

 📝 License
-This project is under MIT License.
+This project is under the MIT License.